-

 Eira was formed as a Celtic holiday/Christmas band in 2015 by original members Liesel Wilson, Sue Spencer, Jim Ofsthun, Ed Willett, and Cheryl Leah.
 Its name harkens back to its wintry origins, as "eira" (ay-rah) means "snow" in Welsh.
 All five original members performed in December 2015 and 2016, and Eira's first album was released in 2016 with all five original members.

-The band does not feature a lead singer, and instead, has all members sing or play lead throughout the album and performances.
+The band does not feature a single lead singer, and instead, features all members singing or playing lead throughout the album and performances.

 In 2017, Ed and Cheryl left the band to focus on their own musical projects, and Liesel, Sue, and Jim played the holiday shows that year.
 They expanded the band's repertoire to include year-round songs and tunes, and Eira began playing at Scottish and Irish events in 2017, also welcoming Mary MacGillivray as a new member that year.

-Mary often lives across the pond these days, so she joins the band when she can, but the band often consists of the original three.
+Mary lives in Scotland these days, so she joins the band when she can, but the band usually consists of the original three members.
 Then, in 2018, Bridget Spencer joined the band as its newest member, and performs as part of Eira when she is available.

 EIRA MEMBERS